 Rationale for frequency and duration of acute care services.

+Telemedicine and Telehealth

+Documentation requirements for a telemedicine or telehealth service are the same as for an in-person visit and must accurately reflect the services rendered.
+Documentation must identify the means of delivery when provided by telemedicine or telehealth.

 SCREENING BRIEF INTERVENTION AND REFERRAL TO TREATMENT (SBIRT)

 Statement of Benefits

 Screening Brief Intervention and Referral to Treatment (SBIRT) is a comprehensive, public health approach to the delivery of early intervention and treatment services for persons 10 years of age and older with alcohol or substance use disorders, as well as those who are at risk of developing these disorders.
 SBIRT services can be provided by physicians, registered nurses, advanced practice nurses, physician assistants, psychologists, licensed clinical social workers, licensed professional counselors, certified nurse midwives, outpatient hospitals, federally qualified health centers (FQHCs), and rural health clinics (RHCs).
-SBIRT can be performed in the office, home, outpatient hospital, skilled nursing facility or intermediate care facility, extended care facility and other location settings.Documentation Requirements
+SBIRT can be performed in the office, home, outpatient hospital, skilled nursing facility or intermediate care facility, extended care facility and other location settings.

+Telemedicine and Telehealth

+Providers must defer to the needs of the person receiving services, allowing the mode of service delivery to be accessible, person- and family-centered, and primarily driven by the person’s choice and not provider convenience.

+Providers must provide SBIRT services to Medicaid eligible persons in accordance with accepted medical community standards and standards that govern occupations, as explained in Title 1 Texas Administrative Code (TAC) §371.1659.
+In addition, providers must deliver, to include delivery by telemedicine or telehealth, SBIRT services in full accordance with all applicable licensure and certification requirements.

+During a Declaration of State of Disaster, HHSC may issue direction to providers regarding the use of a telemedicine or telehealth services to include the use of a synchronous telephone (audio-only) platform to provide covered services outside of the allowances described herein.
+A Declaration of State of Disaster is when an executive order or proclamation by the governor declaring a state of disaster in accordance with Section 418.014 of the Texas Government Code.

+Synchronous Audiovisual Technology

+SBIRT services may be provided by synchronous audiovisual technology if clinically appropriate and safe, as determined by the provider, and agreed to by the person receiving services.
+SBIRT services provided by synchronous audiovisual technology must be billed using modifier 95.

+Synchronous Telephone (Audio-Only) Technology

+SBIRT services may be provided by synchronous telephone (audio-only) technology if clinically appropriate and safe, as determined by the provider, and agreed to by the person receiving services.
+Whenever possible, HHSC encourages face-to-face interaction, such as an in-person visit, as well as the use of synchronous audiovisual technology over synchronous telephone (audio-only) technology of telemedicine and telehealth services.
+Therefore, providers must document in the person’s medical record the reason(s) for why services were delivered by synchronous telephone (audio-only) technology.
+SBIRT services provided by synchronous telephone (audio-only) technology must be billed using modifier FQ.

+Documentation Requirements

 The person’s medical record documentation must support medical necessity for the SBIRT services provided.
 The record must be maintained by the SBIRT provider and be readily available for review whenever requested by HHSC or its designee.